top of page

 Carl Jung's Afternoon of Life: Individuation, Aging, and Learning to Notice What Has Always Been There

-“The afternoon of life must also have a significance of its own and cannot be merely a pitiful appendage to life’s morning.” — Carl Jung A few weeks ago, my sister Kelly said something that stayed with me.
+“The afternoon of life must also have a significance of its own and cannot be merely a pitiful appendage to life’s morning.” — Carl Jung A few weeks ago, my sister Kelly shared a thought that lingered in my mind.
 “As we get older,” she said, “we start to see the afterlife more.”
-I knew exactly what she meant.
-Not in a religious way, and not as a belief system.
-More as a shift in perception.
-A way of noticing things that had always been there, but hadn’t held my attention before.
-Lig
+I understood her sentiment.
+It wasn’t about religion or a belief system.
+It was more about a shift in perception.
+It’s like noticing things that have always been there but never caught my attention be

 Christena